 Following Tremain's departure in 1945, the school slipped into financially hard times.
 Enrollment, which had been filled to capacity during World War II, dropped off significantly.
 Ferry Hall's trustees stepped in and organized a major capital campaign that was intended to retire the mortgage still owed to Lake Forest College, eventually succeeding in the early 1950s.

 In 1945, Frances Wallace became principal of Ferry Hall, a position she held until Robert Andrus took over in 1957.
 A new era of increased contact between Ferry Hall and Lake Forest Academy would now begin.

 In 1963, Ferry Hall reached its highest enrollment in the school’s history (177 female students).
 Conversations began between students and administrators at both Ferry Hall and LFA to improve and deepen relations between the two schools.
 Informal mixers every two weeks, joint Sunday vespers and dinner, and girls’ attendance at Academy lectures set the stage for the eventual merger of the two schools.

 A new headmaster took the helm at Ferry Hall in 1970: John A. Bird.
 Bird replaced retiring Headmistress Marian Smith (1965-1970).
 During his tenure, the school advanced toward coeducation with LFA.
 In the spring 1974, the last class graduated from Ferry Hall.
 In the fall, Ferry Hall students joined Academy boys at their Mellody Farms campus and created the current coeducational institution: Lake Forest Academy.

 LFA is honors various Ferry Hall traditions, such as Move-Up Day and the celebration of the opening of Ferry Hall.
-We invite you to celebrate the 150th anniversary of Ferry Hall at this year's Alumni Weekend and Reunion!
+Please see a video about the 2020 Ferry Hall Day below!